Jefferson Area Technical Career Center (JATCC)

 Technology Student Association

-This program is designed to give the student a variety of skills related to the field of Criminal Justice.
-Students can concentrate on courses related to Law Enforcement, Corrections or any combination of electives to fit the student's career needs.
-The instructional program introduces individuals to the duties of police and public security officers, including witness interviewing, evidence collection and management, patrol and investigative activities, traffic control, crowd control, public relations and basic crime prevention methods.
+The Criminal Justice Technology program is designed to give the student a variety of skills related to the field of Criminal Justice.
+Students can concentrate on courses relating to Law Enforcement, Corrections, or any combination of electives to fit that student’s career needs.
+This program does not replace the Law Enforcement or Corrections academies but is designed to enhance the skills of individuals in criminal justice fields or provide academic instruction to those interested in criminal justice.